 Although the Planning Act, and Provincial planning case law does not recognize the demonstration of 'need' or 'hardship' as a fifth test of a minor variance, the local Official Plan raises this matter.
-Please refer to discussion in Four Tests section below.

-Town Planning staff are of the opinion the proposed minor variances conform to the local Official Plan as the assist in enabling appropriate redevelopment and intensification within an existing residential neighbourhood and do not conflict with any policies subject to demonstration of appropriate urban design and fulfillment of the proposed conditions of approval.
+Town Planning staff are of the opinion the proposed minor variance conforms to the local Official Plan as it helps enable appropriate redevelopment and intensification within an existing residential neighbourhood and does not conflict with any policies subject to demonstration of appropriate urban design and fulfillment of the proposed conditions of approval.

-Town of Pelham Zoning By-law No. 1136 (1987), as amended
+Town of Pelham Zoning By-law No. 4481(2022), as amended

-The subject lands are zoned Residential 2 (R2) in accordance with Pelham Zoning By-law 1136 (1987), as amended.
-The variance application seeks relief from the following provisions of the Zoning By-law:
+The subject lands are zoned Residential 2 (R2) in accordance with Pelham Zoning By-law 4481(2022), as amended.